 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients given antipsychotic drugs.
-Antipsychotic medications are prescribed to patients for many conditions, including Alzheimer's or other dementias.
-Unfortunately, in some cases, high levels of antipsychotic drug use may suggest a facility is using these medications to subdue residents.
+This indicates the percent of patients prescribed antipsychotic drugs.
+Antipsychotic drugs are given to residents for a variety of conditions, including dementia.
+Tragically, in some cases, high levels of antipsychotic drug use may mean that a nursing home is using these medications to subdue residents.